TheDatumOrg/MTSDistEval/README.md

 > **Note**: This is a large-scale evaluation study.
 The classification experiments alone include over 18,000 runs, with individual runs taking anywhere from a few seconds to several hours.
 While the original evaluation was performed on a high-performance cluster with 100+ nodes running in parallel, the provided script runs experiments sequentially to accommodate users without access to such hardware resources.

+**Hardware Specifications of the HPC Cluster used to run the experiments:**
+- Node Count: 525
+- CPU: 2x AMD Rome 7H12 (64 Cores/Socket, 2.6GHz)
+- RAM: 256 GB DRAM

+By requesting 16 cores per job, this allowed us to run a maximum of 4200 jobs (i.e., one measure-dataset-normalization combination) concurrently.

 ### 3. Running an individual classification experiment.

 You can run either inference or LOOCV validation on a specific dataset with a specific metric and normalization method through running the [src/classification.py](src/classification.py) script, with the following arguments: